browscap/browscap-php/README.md

 - `user-agent` (required) the user agent which should be parsed
 - `cache` (optional) the relative path to your cache directory

+### return codes

+- 11: an other error occured while parsing the useragent

 CLI Examples
 ------------